BitcoinDesign/Guide/guide/daily-spending-wallet/requesting/receiving.md

    retina = "/assets/images/guide/daily-spending-wallet/receiving/RefundOnChain@2x.png"
    modalImage = "/assets/images/guide/daily-spending-wallet/receiving/RefundOnChain@2x.png"
    layout = "shadow"
-   caption = "If a submarine swap fails, notify the user that they need to claim the refunded payment." alt-text = "Screen showing a warning error notification prompting the user to claim a refund of their failed submarine swap." width = 250 height = 542 modalWidth = 250
+   caption = "If a swap fails, let the user know they need to take action with a persistent notification." alt-text = "Screen showing a warning error notification prompting the user to take action on their failed submarine swap." width = 250 height = 542 modalWidth = 250